pombreda/django-th-twitter/README.rst

 Django Trigger Happy : Twitter Service
 ======================================

-This service provides an access to a Twitter account from Trigger Happy
+From Trigger Happy, this connector provides an access to your Twitter account

 Requirements :
 ==============